 - Receive upgrade notifications

 - Collect Dynatrace usage data

-If your Dynatrace Mission Control can't reach the internet directly you can configure a proxy connection during Dynatrace Managed installation using the CMC or REST API.
+If your Dynatrace cluster can't reach the Internet directly, you can configure a proxy connection during Dynatrace Managed installation using the Cluster Management Console (CMC) or REST API.

 Using Managed installer